abhiaagarwal/notes/content/programming/languages/python/asyncio/interview-question.md

 # Appendix: What LLMs say

 This isn't a particularly esoteric question or anything, but I wanted to see what LLMs think about it.
+The prompt was exactly the text above, with the first and last paragraphs excluded.
 Here's what a few of them say.

 > [!example]- Claude 3.5 Sonnet
 >